 According to Axios, the effort, which is being led by Amazon’s Music division, includes paying podcast networks, musicians, and celebrities to use the feature for live conversations, shows, and events.

-The feature is being built to focus on live music, but the tech giant is also eyeing talk radio programs and podcasts as an extension to that effort, the report said.
+The report said that the feature is being built to focus on live music, but the tech giant is also eyeing talk radio programs and podcasts as an extension to that effort.

 The idea is that users could access live concerts or performances through their Amazon Music accounts.
-The company is also in touch with major record labels about live audio events with artists, it added.
+It added that the company is also in touch with major record labels about live audio events with artists.

 Axios has previously reported that the tech giant is looking to invest in localized podcast content, like news and sports.